ajinsunny/single-degree-of-freedom-experiments-demonstrating-electromagnetic-formation-flying-for-small-satell/README.md

 ## Deployment

-Deployed to Arduino Due Microcontroller using the Programming USB Port.
+Deployed to Arduino Due microcontroller using the programming USB port.

 ## Contributing

-Contribution for Small Satellite Formations Project by NASA.
+Contribution for Small Satellite Formations project by NASA.

 ## Versioning